 For the safety of all Americans on the road, we encourage the FMCSA to implement regulations increasing the minimum liability insurance held by commercial motor vehicle operators and do so in a timely manner.

-If you’ve been injured in a truck accident, the truck accident lawyers at Fellerman & Ciarimboli in Philadelphia and Wilkes-Barre can help.
+If you’ve been injured in a truck accident, the truck accident lawyers at Fellerman & Ciarimboli in Philadelphia, Wilkes-Barre, and Scranton can help.
 Contact a Philadelphia injury lawyer at 215-575-9237 or a Wilkes-Barre injury lawyer at 570-714-HURT.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.